Meilisearch v1.14 is here ✨ Read more on our blog

 How does hybrid search work?

 Hybrid search works by leveraging the semantic capabilities of dense vectors and the exact matching and accuracy of sparse vectors.
-The outputs retrieved from these vectors are re-ranked using techniques like RRF.
+The outputs retrieved from both methods are then blended to deliver more relevant search outcomes.

 How does hybrid search work.png